-Like the 50KM and the 100KM participants of the 160KM distance will start in Münster at 1'327 m.ü.M.
-(4,353 feet).
+The 160KM distance will start in Gluringen at 1316 meters above sea level (4318 feet).
 The course begins with a gradual downhill on farm/fire-roads and single trails.
-After the first aid station Niederwald the 160K runner will part with the other distances and make their way up to Bellwald and the their first amazing challenge; the Aspi-Titter suspension bridge .
+After the first aid station Niederwald the 160K runner will make their way up to Bellwald and the their first amazing challenge crossing the Aspi-Titter suspension bridge .
 This bridge is 160 meter long, has 1'894 steps, and the valley below is 120 m deep.
 Have fun!

-With the glacier behind runners they'll be arriving at the Riederfurka aid station.
+With the glacier behind runners will arrive at the Riederfurka aid station.
 If they have drop bags they'll find it there.
-After this aid station they'll enjoy a downhill to their second challenge; the Belalp-Riederalp suspension bridge .
+After this aid station they'll enjoy a downhill to their second challenge crossing the Belalp-Riederalp suspension bridge .
 This one is 124 meter long and looking down they'll see the valley 80 meter below them.
 Piece of cake!

 Being now used to suspension bridges all 160KM runners make their way up to the Belalp aid station.
-This is a very interesting aid station because from here they'll will have to make their way up to the Hexenbar, which is a 3.2 KM - 520 meter (2 miles - 1,700') climb.
-Once they arrive there they'll have to come back the same way to the Belalp aid station.
+This is a very interesting aid station because from here they'll will have to make their way up towards Hohbiel and run around the Speichersee counterclockwise at 2780m (9120'), which is also the highest point on this course, and the back down to the Belalp aid station.

-From there the 160KM runners are heading towards the Gebidem dam.
+From there the runners are heading towards the Gebidem dam.
 They'll cross that dam, which is quite an amazing sight, and move towards the Riederfurka aid station again.
-From there it's a rolling course of 8.7 KM (5.4 miles) to the Kühboden aid station.
+From there it's a rolling course of 8.7km (5.4 miles) to the Kühboden aid station.
 From that aid station there's a long downhill into the lowest part of this course in Fieschertal at 1091 meter (3579').

-After some downhill and some uphill all 160KM runners cross yet another suspension bridge; the 280 meter (918 feet) suspension bridge Mühlebach-Fürgangen .
+Once passing through Fieschertal the runners cross yet another suspension bridge the 280 meter (918 feet) suspension bridge Mühlebach-Fürgangen .
 Soon after that they'll arrive at the Mühlebach aid station where they can find their drop bag if they have one.